Cheick Diallo

-Cheick Tidiane Diallo (born September 13, 1996) is a Malian professional basketball player for the Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).
+Cheick Tidiane Diallo (SHEK-_-DEE-ah-low; born September 13, 1996) is a Malian professional basketball player for the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).
 Diallo was a five-star recruit and the MVP (Most Valuable Player) of the 2015 McDonald's All-American Boys Game.
 He played one season of college basketball for the Kansas Jayhawks before declaring for the 2016 NBA draft, where he was selected with the 33rd overall pick by the Los Angeles Clippers.

 Early life

 Diallo was born and raised in Kayes, Mali.
 It took approximately 15 hours to drive from his hometown to Bamako, the country's capital city.
 He was the youngest in his family and had five brothers.
 He often played basketball with his older friends and family which brought out his skills.
 Diallo moved to the United States in February 2012 in pursuit of a basketball career.
 He was not fluent in the English language at the time.
 He recalled the time, "It was so tough.
 I left my parents, my friends, my brothers, everything, just to come here."
 Diallo began playing basketball in 2010.